PriyankaNigade05/placement-prediction-ml/README.md

 ## 📌 Project Description

-This is a Machine Learning classification project that uses the **Random Forest Classifier** to predict student placement status based on academic data.
+This project predicts whether a student will be placed or not using Machine Learning techniques.
+The model analyzes student academic performance, internship experience, communication skills, and other related features to predict placement outcomes.

 ---
+## 📊 Project Workflow

+Data Collection
+Data Preprocessing
+Feature Engineering
+Train-Test Split
+Model Training using Random Forest
+Model Evaluation
+Prediction using Flask Web Application
+---

 ## 🛠 Technologies Used

-* Python
+Python
-* NumPy
+NumPy
-* Pandas
+Pandas
-* Matplotlib
+Matplotlib
-* Seaborn
+Seaborn
-* Scikit-learn
+Scikit-learn
+Flask

 ---

 ## 🤖 Machine Learning Algorithm

-* Random Forest Classifier
+Random Forest Classifier was used for classification because it reduces overfitting and provides high accuracy on structured datasets.

 ---